Questions & Answers on Speech in the Workplace

 If I speak out in the workplace on a matter of professional policy, and my employer retaliates against me, will the ALA support me?

-The ALA does not at this time provide mediation, financial aid, or legal aid in response to workplace disputes.
+The ALA does not provide mediation, financial aid, or legal aid in response to workplace disputes (please see the Questions and Answers on the Enforcement of the Code of Ethics of the American Library Association for a history of past efforts related to mediation).
 Your employer has an array of sanctions that may or may not be imposed on you, including but not limited to: reassignment, passing you up for promotion, passing you up for raises, denying you tenure, passing you up for the best assignments, and ultimately dismissal.
 If you decide to speak out on a matter involving professional policy, it will be a matter between you and your employer.
 The ALA does administer the LeRoy C. Merritt Humanitarian Fund, which has provided financial assistance for librarians who have been discriminated against or denied employment rights because of their defense of intellectual freedom including freedom of speech.
 More information on the fund can be found at www.merrittfund.org.
+Some state library associations offer professional liability insurance for members that can help with reimbursement of legal fees related to termination.
+Check with your state association to see if this is available to you.

 Where can I find more information?

-Questions about “Speech in the Workplace” can be directed to the Committee on Professional Ethics c/o the Office of Intellectual Freedom, ALA, 50 E. Huron St., Chicago, IL 60611.
+Questions about “Speech in the Workplace” can be directed to the Committee on Professional Ethics c/o the ALA Office of Intellectual Freedom by phone at (312) 280-4223 or by email at email@example.com.